fluidjeel/traffic-light-2025/Master_prompt.md

 Validation & Analysis: The validate_*_subset.py scripts are used to prove that the simulators are logically aligned with their benchmarks.

 Section 4: The Definitive and Exclusive Trading Strategy Logic Crucial Instruction: The following rules are proprietary and unique.
-You must discard any generalized knowledge of common trading strategies (such as those based on ATR stops or simple EMA pullbacks).
-Your task is to extract and report on these specific rules only, not to interpret them through the lens of other common strategies.
+You must discard any generalized knowledge of common trading strategies.
 Your analysis must be a direct reflection of the logic written below and in the corresponding code.
-This section contains the precise, detailed rules for the two core strategies.

 4.1.
 The Daily Strategy (benchmark_generator_daily.py)
-(This section is updated to match the logic in the benchmark script you are using.)

 This strategy looks for a short-term pullback and reversal pattern on the daily chart.

 Setup Identification (on Day T-1):